Can You Rent Your House If You Have A VA Loan?

 - Make sure they have enough entitlement left

 Refinancing with an IRRRL is pretty simple.
-To be able to use this refinance program, veterans need to be able to reduce their interest rate through the refinance.
+To be able to use this refinance program, veterans need to be able to get a lower interest rate than they have with their existing VA loan.
 This saves the homeowner money on monthly payments, too, so it’s not a bad idea for some homeowners even if they’re planning on staying in their home.

 Getting an IRRRL isn’t nearly as complicated as getting a VA loan.
+And compared to other refinance options, it’s a very smooth process.
 You won’t need to prove your income, you won’t need another VA appraisal and, most importantly, you don’t need to prove that you are or will be living in the home in the future.
 You only need to supply your information on when you first occupied the home.

 So, by getting an IRRRL, you can continue to keep the home while helping your own cause for your next VA loan.
 This helps you get around the primary occupancy rule.

-Next, you need to make sure you have enough entitlement left to get a new loan.
+Next, you need to make sure you have enough entitlement left to cover the new loan amount.
+Your certificate of eligibility (COE) will tell you the amount of your entitlement.

 So, if you purchased a home below that value – and even made a downpayment – you likely have entitlement left.
-That’s good since you’ll need to have entitlement left to get a new VA loan.
+That’s good since you’ll need to have entitlement left to get a new loan from your VA lender.

-If you sell any (or all) homes you currently have a VA loan on, you get that entitlement back.Check today’s VA refinance rates.
+If you sell any (or all) homes you have a current loan on, you get that entitlement back.Check today’s VA refinance rates.

 Using the rental income to buy another home

-When trying to qualify for your next home, you might have an issue with debt-to-income, or DTI.
-Because you already have a mortgage out, your total monthly commitments relative to your income might be too high to add another mortgage.
+When trying to qualify for your next home, you might have an issue with debt-to-income (DTI).
+Because you already have a mortgage loan out, your total monthly commitments relative to your income might be too high to add another mortgage payment.

 To help, you can use rental income when applying.